KHARIKA17/TESTQA/sam.md

 ## Shopping,Food and Fun
 ## Discounts for Premium members

-Biggest store for Mobiles,Electronics,Home appliances,books,furniture,food,movies games what not!!
+Biggest store for Mobiles,Electronics,Home appliances,books,furniture,food,movies games what not!!We also offer discounts to premium members.You need not run anywhere we have all things set for you at one place.

 * Shop